MathClubISIB/mathclubisib.github.io/content/_index.md

 Expect weekly problems and engaging activities with support from our vibrant student community—let's make this club thrive!

-Stay updated with the News & Events segment and join the mailing list for talk/event reminders and important website updates.
+Stay updated with the News & Events segment and join the [mailing list](https://forms.gle/13cXVcVySETrEv8W7) for talk/event reminders and important website updates.

 Anticipate more as we evolve.
-Share your suggestions via mathclub.isibang@gmail.com
+Share your suggestions via mathclub.isibang@gmail.com.

 Best regards,
 [Math Club, ISI Bangalore](/)